AP United States Government and Politics

 In the free-response section, you’ll respond to four questions with written answers.
 The section includes:

-2019 AP United States Government and Politics Free-Response Questions and Scoring Guidelines
+2021 AP United States Government and Politics Free-Response Questions

-AP United States Government and Politics Exam Free-Response Question and Scoring Information Archive
+AP United States Government and Politics Exam Free-Response Questions and Scoring Information Archive